Windows Live Writer: History

 Windows Live Writer was based on Onfolio Writer, a product Microsoft obtained from the acquisition of Onfolio.

 On November 6, 2007, version 2008 was released.
 It includes inline spell checking, table editing, ability to add categories, page authoring for WordPress and TypePad, support for excerpts and extended entries, improved hyperlinking and image insertion, and a new "Paste Special" function.
 Also improved integration to SharePoint 2007 support, new APIs enabling custom extensions by weblog providers, automatic synchronization of local and online edits, integration with Windows Live Gallery, and support for "Blogger Labels".

 On December 15, 2008, Windows Live Writer version 2009 was released as part of the Windows Live Essentials suite.

 Released on September 30, 2010, Windows Live Writer 2011 introduced the new Ribbon user interface.

 On August 7, 2012, Windows Live Writer 2012 was released as part of the Windows Essentials 2012 suite.
 Version 2012 became the last major update to both the Windows Essentials suite and the Writer app.

 On January 10, 2017, Windows Essentials 2012 and all its apps, including Windows Live Writer, reached the end of support, meaning it would no longer receive new features, bug fixes, and security updates.
 The software itself is also no longer available for download from Microsoft.

 Fork

 A free and open-source fork of Windows Live Writer, known as Open Live Writer, has been released on GitHub on December 9, 2015.
-The latest release of this fork was in 2017 and the last change on the source code was in 2019.
-It has since been abandoned.